Home Loan Borrowing Power Calculator

 Please note that the values provided can only be taken as an estimate of the amount to be borrowed and does not take into account specific factors used by individual lenders in determining their own criteria.

-The tables below display a snapshot of the lowest variable home loan products on Canstar’s database with links to lenders’ websites available for a loan amount of $350,000 at 80% LVR in NSW, and available for Principal and Interest repayments.
+The table below displays a snapshot of the lowest variable home loan products on Canstar’s database with links to lenders’ websites available for a loan amount of $350,000 at 80% LVR in NSW, and available for Principal and Interest repayments.
 The results are sorted by ‘current rate’ (lowest to highest), then by provider name (alphabetically).

 Borrowing Power Calculator: How much can I borrow in a home loan?